-It’s an injustice towards Indigenous Australians that began with colonisation and is ongoing today.
-Despite this injustice, many Indigenous people around Australia are thriving and proudly reviving, protecting and celebrating their Indigenous culture and identity.
-The wound however, is evident in the devastating statistics relating to Indigenous Australians across a range of life indicators.
-Discrimination and prejudice towards Indigenous Australians seems hard-wired into our society’s very DNA.
+It’s an injustice towards First Nations people that began with colonisation and is ongoing today.
+Despite this injustice, many First Nations people around Australia are thriving and proudly reviving, protecting and celebrating their Aboriginal and Torres Strait Islander cultures and identities.
+The wound, however, is evident in the devastating statistics relating to First Nations people across a range of life indicators.
+Discrimination and prejudice towards First Nations people seems hard-wired into our society’s very DNA.
 So how did it start and what can we do about it?

 Something’s not right

-Are you aware that Australia enjoys the second highest quality of life ranking in the world?
-Yet when we compare Indigenous and non-Indigenous Australians on a range of life indicators, there’s a devastating disparity.
+Australia enjoys a high quality of life ranking – ranked eighth out of 189 countries, in 2020.
+Yet when we compare First Nations people and non-Indigenous people in Australia on a range of life indicators, there’s a devastating disparity.
 These statistics reveal something deeply wrong in our nation.

-Why is there a statistical gap between the wellbeing and outcomes enjoyed by non-Indigenous people compared to Indigenous people?
-The answer goes back to the beginning of colonisation and its effects on Indigenous people ever since.
+Why is there a statistical gap between the wellbeing and outcomes enjoyed by non-Indigenous people compared to First Nations people?
+The answer goes back to the beginning of colonisation and its effects on Aboriginal and Torres Strait Islander people ever since.

 Lack of understanding, value and respect

-Australia is the only Commonwealth nation where a treaty doesn’t exist between the colonisers and Indigenous people.
+Australia still doesn’t have a treaty with Aboriginal and Torres Strait Islander Peoples.
 The absence of a treaty is at the very heart of the historical injustice in Australia.
-The continued lack of treaty with Indigenous Australians shows an ongoing denial of the prior occupation and dispossession of Indigenous people in Australia and a general disregard for a dispossessed people.
-It’s a reminder that disrespectful colonial attitudes still haven’t been addressed.
+The continued lack of treaty with First Nations Peoples shows an ongoing denial of the prior occupation and dispossession of Aboriginal and Torres Strait Islander Peoples and a general disregard for a dispossessed people.
+It’s a reminder that disrespectful colonial attitudes are yet to be addressed.

 What’s institutional injustice?